LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-libraries.md

 SELECT * FROM libraries
 ```

-This tells us the view of data is currently showing all columns (*) from the libraries dataset.
+This tells us that the current data view is showing all columns (*) from the libraries dataset.
 We can change this to a view that would show a selection of columns from combined datasets.

 - Change the SQL to the following.